DR-Antirrhinum/phylogenetic-forests/README.md

 ## Generate whole genome Maximum Likelihood tree from SYNC files

 First, run treeXY with _--write-sync_ enabled to generate treeXY_filtered SYNC files.
 Next, generate consensus FASTA files for each SYNC file using _consensus_from_sync.py_.
 Then, run _process.sh_ to generate a whole genome multi FASTA file for all taxa.
-This FASTA file can then serve as the input for your phylogenetic software of choice, such as RAxML-NG (Kozlov et al., 2019):
+This FASTA file can then serve as the input for your phylogenetic software of choice, such as RAxML-NG (Kozlov _et al._, 2019):

     raxml-ng --all --msa WG_treeXY_filtered.fa --model GTR+G --tree pars{10} --bs-trees 100